top of page

 • First day absence calls

-• Weekly class best attendance award
+• Weekly class attendance rewards

 Regular attendance at school is vital to help children achieve and get the best possible start in life